fititnt/cognitive-effects-datasets/README.md

-# cognitive-effects-dataset
+# Dataset of what causes cognitive effects
-Simple dataset with behaviors and actions that affect human cognition for use in electronic games or, at your own risk, personal cognitive assistance software
+Simple dataset with behaviors and actions that affect human cognition for use in electronic games or, at your own risk, personal cognitive assistance software.